UK CBAM: The UK's Carbon Import Levy

 How is the UK CBAM calculated?

-• Individuals will not need to register or account for CBAM if the total value of their CBAM goods passing a tax point is below a minimum threshold of GBP 10,000 over a rolling 12-month period.
-Instead, they must provide basic information to demonstrate compliance.
+• Individuals will not need to register or account for CBAM if the total value of their CBAM goods passing a tax point is below a minimum threshold of GBP 50,000 over a rolling 12-month period.

 • Those liable will be required to submit a CBAM return and pay the due amount at the end of each accounting period.
 The first accounting period will cover imports from January 1 to December 31, 2027, and subsequent periods will be quarterly from 2028 onwards.

-• The CBAM liability is calculated by multiplying the total emissions per type of good by the applicable UK CBAM rate, deducting any carbon price already paid overseas — a self-assessment approach.
+1. Multiplying the total emissions per type of good by the applicable UK CBAM rate, and

 • Importers have two options to determine the emissions embodied in imported goods for CBAM liability calculation: